-The Bridge Fund completed three transactions in the quarter ending June 30, 2016, totaling \$7,405,689.
-The transactions and their impact are listed below.
+The Bridge Fund completed two transactions in quarter ending June 30, 2016, totaling \$5,593,337.

-TRANSACTIONS INPUTS оитритѕ OUTCOMES Emergency supplies of yellow fever vaccine \$5,175,690 procurement of vaccine supply for yellow fever.
-Total of 4,730,000 doses of yellow fever vaccine • 330,000 doses to Uganda; • 3 million doses to DR Congo • 1.4 million doses to Angola • Undetermined related injection devices Helping to coordinate international response to emergency outbreak of yellow fever in Angola, spreading to neighboring regions Creating sufficient immunization coverage to halt spread Preventing yellow-fever-related illness and death ALEX AND ANI peace education program \$230,000 • \$125,000 - creating a global platform for systematic change to incorporate peacebuilding into early childhood development. • \$103,458 - to support pilot program in Cambodia, Papua New Guinea and Vietnam.
-Key Performance Indicators: • List of achievements/ advancements in creating a sector-wide global knowledge hub. • Estimated number of beneficiaries engaged in ECD programs in each country (Cambodia, Papua New Guinea and Vietnam). • Estimated number of government officials participating in consultations on ECD curricula in each country.
-Program in launch/pilot phase; outcomes not yet available.
-Kiwanis Maternal and Neonatal Tetanus (MNT) Eliminate Initiative \$2 million for 1-2 months of vaccines, injection devices and operational costs. • Technical assistance for assessments and validation.
+TRANSACTIONS INPUTS оитритѕ OUTCOMES Kiwanis Maternal and Neonatal Tetanus (MNT) Eliminate Initiative: FY16 Q4 \$2 million for 1-2 months of vaccines, injection devices and operational costs. • Technical assistance for assessments and validation.
 In Papua New Guinea, 1.76 million women of reproductive age (WRA) will receive corrective rounds of the tetanus immunization.
 In Sudan, 3.1 million will receive a 2nd round of tetanus immunizations.
 Technical assistance for assessment/validation in Niger, DRC, Haiti and Pakistan.
-Potentially, over 5 million newborns can be safely delivered and spared of developing tetanus as their mothers' immunities will transfer to them during pregnancy Lower mortality rates of newborns and their mothers A step closer to the elimination of tetanus
+Potentially, over 5 million newborns can be safely delivered and spared of developing tetanus as their mothers' immunities will transfer to them during pregnancy Lower mortality rates of newborns and their mothers A step closer to the elimination of tetanus Emergency supplies of yellow fever vaccine: FY16 Q4: \$3,593,337 FY17 Q1: \$1,582,352 \$5,175,690 procurement of vaccine supply for yellow fever.
+Total of 4,730,000 doses of yellow fever vaccine • 330,000 doses to Uganda; • 3 million doses to DR Congo • 1.4 million doses to Angola • Undetermined related injection devices Helping to coordinate international response to emergency outbreak of yellow fever in Angola, spreading to neighboring regions Creating sufficient immunization coverage to halt spread Preventing yellow-fever-related illness and death ALEX AND ANI peace education program: FY17 Q1 \$228,458.05 • \$125,000 - creating a global platform for systematic change to incorporate peacebuilding into early childhood development. • \$103,458 - to support pilot program in Cambodia, Papua New Guinea and Vietnam.
+Key Performance Indicators: • List of achievements/ advancements in creating a sector-wide global knowledge hub. • Estimated number of beneficiaries engaged in ECD programs in each country (Cambodia, Papua New Guinea and Vietnam). • Estimated number of government officials participating in consultations on ECD curricula in each country.
+Peace education global knowledge platform and materials developed as pathway to systemic change around the world Pilot Early Childhood Development peace-building programs developed and refined as basis for scale-up to other regions around the world